jeffbryner/quill-reactive/README.md

 ```

 Note that `collection` should be the MongoDB collection name, not the global variable.
+docId is the collection _id field value of the item in the collection
+field is the name of the field in the item that you'd like to deposit the resulting HTML

+This package will create a 'fieldNameDelta' field that will hold the ongoing quill-delta that represents the contents of the quill editor.

 ## About

-Quill uses `ottypes rich-text` for performing operational transform (OT) on changes to rich text.
-It also has terrific modules such as toolbars, undo manager, authorship highlighting, and multiple cursors.
+Quill uses deltas for performing operational transform (OT) on changes to rich text rendered as HTML.
+The full toolbar is supplied in this instance, no authorship or multiple cursors are currently implemented.

 ### Live Editing